40min/buyspy/docs/PROJECT_DESCRIPTION.md

 ## 1. Problem Statement

 Online shopping is overwhelming and impersonal.
-Consumers spend hours sifting through countless product pages, comparing specifications, and struggling to distinguish genuine feedback from sponsored content or fake reviews.
-This leads to decision fatigue and a lack of trust.
+Consumers spend hours sifting through countless product pages, comparing specifications, and struggling to find the best prices across multiple retailers.
+This leads to decision fatigue and wasted time.
 Furthermore, existing shopping assistants are generic and disconnected from the user's local context.
-They fail to understand personal preferences, cannot search popular local marketplaces for second-hand goods, and offer a one-size-fits-all experience that ignores regional nuances, resulting in irrelevant recommendations and a frustrating process.
+They fail to understand personal preferences, cannot efficiently compare prices across stores, and offer a one-size-fits-all experience that ignores regional nuances, resulting in irrelevant recommendations and a frustrating process.

 ## 2. Proposed Solution

-I will be building **BuySpy**, an AI-powered shopping concierge agent that delivers a deeply personalized and localized shopping experience.
-BuySpy acts as your personal shopper via a simple chat interface (Telegram), doing the heavy lifting of product research, review analysis, and vendor vetting.
+**BuySpy** is an AI-powered shopping concierge agent that delivers a personalized and localized shopping experience.
+BuySpy acts as your personal shopper via a simple chat interface (Telegram), doing the heavy lifting of product research, price comparison, and intelligent routing between shopping and general conversation.

-It not only learns and remembers your style but also leverages a team of specialized agents to search global e-commerce sites, local marketplaces like Finland's Tori.fi, and analyze community feedback.
-By synthesizing this information, BuySpy provides comprehensive, trustworthy, and relevant options, transforming online shopping from a stressful task into a seamless and personalized conversation.
+It leverages a team of specialized agents working in parallel to search for products, extract prices from multiple retailers, and provide comprehensive comparisons.
+Using enterprise-grade web scraping through BrightData MCP, BuySpy efficiently navigates e-commerce sites and price comparison platforms to find the best available deals.
+The system remembers user preferences and conversation context, transforming online shopping from a stressful task into a seamless and personalized conversation.

 ## 3. Core Functionality & Technical Architecture

 BuySpy is architected as a modular, multi-agent system where a central orchestrator delegates tasks to a team of specialized agents.
-This design allows for clear separation of concerns and showcases advanced agentic patterns.
+This design allows for clear separation of concerns and showcases advanced agentic patterns including parallel execution and intelligent routing.

+### Agent Architecture

-The system is orchestrated by the **`OrchestratorAgent`**, the primary user-facing component.
-It manages the conversational flow, understands user intent, and maintains both short-term session state and **long-term memory** of user preferences (e.g., name, clothing size, favorite brands) via a custom **Memory Bank** tool connected to a Google Cloud Firestore database.
+The system is orchestrated by the **`root_agent`** (Orchestrator), the primary user-facing component.
+It manages the conversational flow, detects user intent (shopping vs. general conversation), handles country detection, and maintains conversation context through ADK's built-in memory system with auto-save functionality.

-When a user makes a request, the `OrchestratorAgent` devises a plan and invokes one or more specialist agents:
+When a user makes a request, the `root_agent` analyzes intent and invokes one or more specialist agents:

-*   **`LocationAgent`:** To provide localized results, this agent's sole purpose is to determine the user's shopping region, ensuring subsequent searches are relevant.
-*   **`TranslationAgent`:** To break down language barriers, this agent uses a **custom tool** wrapping the Google Cloud Translation API.
-It can translate a user's query into the local language required for a specific marketplace search.
-*   **`WebSearchAgent`:** This agent is the primary tool for researching new products.
-Equipped with the **built-in Google Search tool**, it scours the web for product listings and specifications.
-*   **`ToriSearchAgent`:** This agent is the key to unlocking the local market.
-It is equipped with a powerful **custom tool**—a web scraper designed specifically for Tori.fi, Finland's premier second-hand marketplace.
-It finds relevant local listings, a task impossible for generic shopping assistants.
-*   **`ReviewAgent`:** To build user trust, this agent is responsible for vetting both products and sellers.
-It uses a hybrid approach:
-    *   For **product quality**, it employs the **Google Search tool** with specialized prompts to find and synthesize review summaries, pros, and cons from articles and forums.
-    *   For **vendor trustworthiness**, it uses a **custom tool** that integrates with the **Google Places API** to fetch structured data like star ratings and review counts for specific shops.
+#### Specialist Agents

+*   **`smalltalk_agent`:** Handles general knowledge questions, casual conversations, and non-shopping queries.
+Uses Google Search for current information and has a witty, engaging personality.
+Examples: "What's the capital of Finland?", "Tell me about quantum physics", "Recommend a good book".

+*   **`research_agent`:** Performs product research to find top recommendations for a given category and country.
+Uses Google Search with specialized prompts to identify 1-5 recommended models with reasoning (e.g., "Best Value", "Best Battery Life").
+Returns structured JSON with model names and reasons.

+*   **`shopping_agent`:** The main price-finding agent that coordinates the shopping workflow:
+    1. Uses BrightData MCP's SERP search to find product listings
+    2. Filters and deduplicates URLs by domain
+    3. Prioritizes URLs into tiers (official stores, local retailers, international sites)
+    4. Delegates to multiple `price_extractor_agent` instances **in parallel**
+    5. Collects and ranks results by price and availability

+*   **`price_extractor_agent`:** Specialized web scraping agent that:
+    1. Scrapes individual product pages using BrightData MCP
+    2. Detects if page is a price comparison site (aggregator) or direct shop
+    3. If aggregator: finds best price, extracts shop URL, and rescrapes the actual shop
+    4. Extracts price, currency, store name, availability status
+    5. Returns structured JSON or null if extraction fails

+### Key Technical Features

+*   **BrightData MCP Integration:** Enterprise-grade SERP search and web crawling via Model Context Protocol (MCP), providing reliable scraping with automatic redirect handling.

+*   **Parallel Execution:** The shopping agent calls multiple price extractor agents simultaneously (one per URL), significantly improving response time.

+*   **Smart Aggregator Detection:** Price extractor automatically detects price comparison sites and navigates to actual shop pages, handling redirect URLs transparently.

+*   **Memory System:** Uses ADK's built-in memory with `load_memory` tool and auto-save callback, maintaining conversation context and user preferences across sessions.

+*   **Intent-Based Routing:** Orchestrator intelligently routes between shopping workflow and general conversation based on query analysis.

 This architecture allows for complex, dynamic workflows.
-For a query like "Find me a good quality used camera from a reputable shop in Helsinki," the `OrchestratorAgent` could run the `ToriSearchAgent` and the `ReviewAgent` in **parallel**, presenting a curated list of options that are both available and well-regarded.
+For a query like "Best headphones in Finland," the orchestrator would:
+1. Detect shopping intent and country
+2. Call `research_agent` to get recommendations
+3. Present options and ask user which to price check
+4. Call `shopping_agent` which spawns multiple `price_extractor_agent` instances in parallel
+5. Compile and format results with prices, stores, and availability

-## 4. Key Features in MVP
+## 4. Key Features (Current Implementation)

-*   **Conversational Interface:** Natural language interaction via a Telegram bot.
+*   **Conversational Interface:** Natural language interaction via a Telegram bot with Markdown V2 formatting.
+*   **Multi-Agent System:** Five specialized agents working together (orchestrator, research, shopping, price extractor, smalltalk).
+*   **Intelligent Intent Detection:** Automatically routes between shopping queries and general conversation.
-*   **Personalization & Long-Term Memory:** Remembers user details like name, size, and brand preferences across sessions.
+*   **Memory & Context:** Remembers conversation context and user preferences using ADK's built-in memory system.
-*   **Localized Search:** Identifies user's region to tailor searches.
+*   **Localized Search:** Identifies user's country to tailor product searches and results.
-*   **Dual Market Search:** Finds both new items (via Google Search) and used items (via a custom Tori.fi tool).
-*   **Review Analysis & Shop Vetting:** Summarizes product pros and cons from web articles and fetches concrete ratings for local shops using the Google Places API.
+*   **Product Research:** Finds top recommended products for any category using Google Search.
+*   **Parallel Price Extraction:** Efficiently scrapes multiple stores simultaneously for best prices.
+*   **Smart Aggregator Handling:** Automatically detects price comparison sites and navigates to actual shop pages.
+*   **Enterprise Web Scraping:** Uses BrightData MCP for reliable SERP search and web crawling.
-*   **Comparison Summaries:** Presents structured comparisons of products in easy-to-read markdown tables.
+*   **Comparison Summaries:** Presents structured comparisons with prices, stores, availability, and store tier ratings.
+*   **General Knowledge:** Handles non-shopping queries with a witty, engaging personality.

-## 5. Future Enhancements (Post-MVP)
+## 5. Future Enhancements

+### High Priority
+*   **Local Marketplace Integration (Tori.fi):** Add support for searching Finland's premier second-hand marketplace with custom scraping tools.
+*   **Review Analysis & Vendor Vetting:** Integrate Google Places API to fetch shop ratings and review counts for trust building.
+*   **Translation Service:** Add automatic translation for queries in non-English markets.

+### Medium Priority
+*   **Custom Firestore Memory:** Migrate from ADK's built-in memory to custom Firestore implementation for more control over user profiles and interaction history.
+*   **Location Detection Agent:** Dedicated agent for determining user's shopping region automatically.
+*   **Enhanced Error Handling:** More robust retry logic and fallback mechanisms for external API failures.

+### Long-term Vision
-*   **Proactive Monitoring Agent:** A long-running agent to track items for price drops, flash sales, or restocks, demonstrating Long-Running Operations (LROs).
+*   **Proactive Monitoring Agent:** Long-running agent to track items for price drops, flash sales, or restocks (demonstrating LROs).
-*   **Advanced Gift Recommendations:** A specialized agent that reasons about gift ideas based on a recipient's profile and budget.
+*   **Advanced Gift Recommendations:** Specialized agent that reasons about gift ideas based on recipient's profile and budget.
-*   **Style/Mood Board Inspiration:** Allow users to send an image of an outfit to find visually similar items, leveraging multimodal models.
+*   **Style/Mood Board Inspiration:** Allow users to send images to find visually similar items, leveraging multimodal models.
+*   **Multi-marketplace Support:** Expand to other European marketplaces (Blocket, Marktplaats, Leboncoin).